Peter Zemmer Riesling and Pinot Noir

 Peter Zemmer, Rolhüt, DOC Alto Adige Pinot Noir, 2019.
 13%

 Zemmer’s Pinot Noir is from near Cortina ssdv, grown higher, at 450 metres altitude on a spectacular limestone site (see picture above).
 While it will keep for five or more years, this wine is best while young and exuberant.
 Yields are kept low, and after harvest, the grapes are destemmed before fermentation, so as not to add unnecessary extra tannins.
-70% goes into large old French old barrels for maturation, while the other 30% sleeps in older French oak barriques.
+70% goes into large old French old barrels for maturation.
+In comparison, the other 30% sleeps in older French oak barriques.
 They add more complexity and texture to the finished wine, without adding wood flavours.
 In this 2019 vintage, the amount of maturation time is less, so preserving the character of a lighter and fresher vintage.

 As expected with Pinot Noir, it’s a light shade of ruby red.
 Aromatics are typical, being a mix of cherry and raspberry, with a little Rose as well.
 In the glass, this is a well-balanced, elegant wine, with a seam of loganberry and mulberry fruit, silky texture and refreshing acidity.
 The wine finishes cleanly, with some spice notes at the end.